realpython/python-guide/docs/scenarios/admin.rst

 After configuring a master server and any number of minion hosts, we can run arbitrary shell commands or use pre-built modules of complex commands on our minions.

-The following command lists all available minion hosts, using the ping module.
+The following command lists all available minion hosts, using the :module:`ping` module.

 .. code-block:: console